sargeschultz11/M365-Apps-Deployment-Toolkit/README.md

 - **ConfigXMLPath**: Path to the XML configuration file
 - **OfficeInstallDownloadPath**: Temporary directory for installation files
+- **Uninstall**: Swtich to be used for standard uninstallation process
 - **Restart**: Switch to enable automatic restart after installation
 - **RemoveConsumerOffice**: Switch to enable detection and removal of pre-installed consumer Office products
 - **Force**: Switch to install even if Office is already detected on the system